Innocent Spouse relief

 Frequently Asked Questions

-Your Tax Relief Questions, Answered
+Your Spouse Relief Questions, Answered

 An innocent spouse is a person who can be relieved from paying taxes, interest, or penalties if their spouse or former spouse improperly reported or omitted items on their joint tax return.
 The IRS provides this relief when the innocent spouse can prove they were unaware of the errors and did not benefit from them.
 This relief aims to protect individuals from being unfairly held responsible for their spouse’s tax mistakes.

 Innocent Spouse Relief is a provision by the IRS that allows a taxpayer to be relieved from the responsibility of paying additional tax if their spouse or former spouse improperly reported or omitted items on their joint tax return.
 This relief is granted when the innocent spouse can demonstrate that they were unaware of the errors and did not benefit from the underreported or omitted income.
-Find out if you qualify for Innocent Spouse Relief and protect yourself from unexpected tax debt.
+Find out if you qualify for innocent spouse relief and protect yourself from unexpected tax debt.

 To qualify for Innocent Spouse Relief, you must meet certain criteria set by the IRS.
 These include filing a joint return with understated tax due to your spouse’s errors, proving you were unaware of the mistake, and demonstrating that it would be unfair to hold you responsible.
 Additionally, you must request relief within two years of the IRS attempting to collect the tax.
-Click here to Learn more about the full eligibility requirements.
+Click here to learn more about the full eligibility requirements.

 The IRS offers four types of Innocent Spouse Relief.
 First, Innocent Spouse Relief protects you from paying additional taxes due to errors made by your spouse on a joint return that you were unaware of.
 Next, Separation of Liability Relief allows the tax responsibility to be divided between you and your spouse when you are no longer married, legally separated, or living apart.
 Equitable Relief is available if you don’t qualify for the other types but it would be unfair to hold you accountable for your spouse’s tax debt.
 Lastly, Injured Spouse Relief helps recover your portion of a tax refund that was used to cover your spouse’s past debts, such as unpaid child support or loans.